RAHUL-AMBARAGONDA/Secure-CI-CD-Project/module-5/Deploy-Mario-Game-on-Azure-Kubernetes-Cluster-using-ArgoCD-Part-1.md

 If you want to see changes in real-time, any update in the repository will trigger the auto-sync feature, automatically updating the deployed Mario game in your AKS cluster.

-Let me know if you need further help!